Learn to DJ – The complete beginners guide!

 Confusion around this stems from the fact that a lot of producers will DJ to promote their material.
 Some will also call themselves ‘DJ’ as a part of their stage name, perhaps as they started out DJing.

-Commercial radio presenters are also often incorrectly referred to as DJs.
+People often incorrectly refer to commercial radio presenters as DJs.
 They do not choose or make the music that plays on their shows.
 Instead, it is their job to introduce music and to host and entertain audiences.

 Radio DJs, on the other hand, will select and often mix their own music choices and perform presenting duties.
 They are usually heard on-air during the evening through to the early morning.